MarijnvD/Eindopdracht-Zonnezoeker/README.md

 ## 2. Getting Started

-To get your own ZonneZoeker up and running follow these simple example steps.
+To get your own ZonneZoeker up and running follow the following setup steps.

 ### 2.1 Prerequisites